 Both UK banks are owned by the National Australia Bank Group, and continuously swap positions in Google UK, so it’s anyone’s guess which site will rank on any given day.

-Duplicate content and theming is ruining Yorkshire and Clydesdale bank’s positions in Google UK
+Copied content and theming is ruining Yorkshire and Clydesdale bank’s positions in Google UK